-The 30th annual DCG Balance Sheet Management Conference will be held on Monday, June 2nd and Tuesday, June 3rd, 2014, at the Marriott Long Wharf Hotel in Boston.
+The 31st annual DCG Balance Sheet Management Conference will be on Monday and Tuesday, June 1st and 2nd, 2015 at the Marriott Long Wharf Hotel in Boston, MA.

 Sponsored by Darling Consulting Group, this industry-leading conference featured educational sessions and interactive forums on a wide range of asset/liability and funds management issues.

 Sessions were presented by DCG principals and managing directors, as well as many other notable banking experts.

-The DCG Balance Sheet Management Conference focused on helping banks, thrifts and credit unions of all sizes to manage and improve their financial performance.
+The DCG Balance Sheet Management Conference focuses on helping banks, thrifts and credit unions of all sizes to manage and improve their financial performance.

-A wide range of educational sessions and interactive forums, ranging from basic through advanced, were designed to generate comprehensive and lively discussion about the asset/liability and funds management process.
+A wide range of educational sessions and interactive forums, ranging from basic through advanced, are designed to generate comprehensive and lively discussion about the asset/liability and funds management process.

-Directors, CEOs, CFOs, senior management and analysts from community financial institutions were able to benefit from this popular Group-Live educational program.
+Directors, CEOs, CFOs, senior management and analysts from community financial institutions benefit from this popular Group-Live educational program.

 Conference attendees are eligible for up to 13 CPE credits.
-No prerequisite and/or advanced preparation was required, and clients and non-clients were welcome.
+No prerequisite and/or advanced preparation is required, and clients and non-clients are welcome.